-Deposits of kaolin raw materials in Poland originated in the result of a regional kaolinization of acid igneous and metamorphic rocks throughout vast areas in the foreland of the Sudety Mts.
+The deposits of kaolin raw materials in Poland originated in the result of a regional kaolinization of acid igneous and metamorphic rocks throughout vast areas in the foreland of the Sudety Mts.
 The process covered the Strzegom-Sobótka and Strzelin granitoid massifs as well as some parts of the Sowie Mts. and Izerskie Mts.
 In the Neogene the weathering processes gave rise to the origin of thick weathering covers.
-The kaolin deposits belong to two types – the residual kaolin or the kaolin sedimentary in nature, spatially related to the parent rocks.
+The kaolin deposits belong to 2 types – the residual kaolin or the kaolin sedimentary in nature, spatially related to the parent rocks.
 In both cases the deposits are located within the areas of the above mentioned massifs of granites and metamorphic rocks.

 Kaolin deposits occurence is presented on the map.